seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 namely *diṭṭhāsavā*, influxes of views, are gone for good and will never flow in again.

-Now how was it that some with keen wisdom like *Bāhiya* attained *Arahant*-ship even while listening to a short sermon from the Buddha?
+Now how was it that some with keen wisdom like *Bāhiya* attained *arahantship* even while listening to a short sermon from the Buddha?
 They had dealt four powerful blows in quick succession with the iron bar of the path-knowledge to clear away all possible influxes.